This story is a just another example of what I call

 - For getting the data from the database, you will have many different formats available in the TEXT mode.
 In UUID mode, you get only one output format.
 To get consistent output format, you have to make by hand conversions - too much overhead.

 UUID type gives you cure to all those probles for free.
-You can have many different in formats, and only one output format.
-So there is no need of hand made checks, conversions, and no errors with converting the database UUID value in application to some UUID object.
-You have really smaller memory needs for storing the value (yes, you will notice the difference when you have a lot of UUIDs and a database which doesn’t fit in the available RAM).
+You can have many different input formats and only one output format.
+So there is no need of hand made checks, conversions.
+You will get no errors when converting the database UUID value in the application to a UUID object.
+You have really smaller memory requirements for storing the value (yes, you will notice the difference when you have a lot of UUIDs and a database which doesn’t fit in the available RAM).